Table of Contents

 Organising yourself financially is not an option.
 You need to sort yourself out quickly and get a grip on your finances – because if you’re not organised and keeping tabs on your company finances, chances are your business won’t survive six months.

-From the outset of your company’s life, you should be using a good online accounting package to organise, record and file your financial records, such as invoices, purchases, overheads, salaries, etc. It’s also worth arranging a consultation with a chartered accountancy practice to get you off and running using the correct financial reporting and control protocols, as a lot of missed opportunities with regards taxation and allowable expenses can be missed unless you are organised from day one.
+From the outset of your company’s life, you should be using a good online accounting package to organise, record and file your financial records, such as invoices, purchases, overheads, salaries, etc. It’s also worth arranging a consultation with a chartered accountancy practice to get you off and running using the correct financial reporting and control protocols, as a lot of missed opportunities with regard to taxation and allowable expenses can be missed unless you are organised from day one.

 Those are my top 10 tips to help your company succeed – but they’re not my only tips.
 There are a few more key areas you’ll want to focus on to make sure your business doesn’t fail, so keep up to date with the Rapid Formations blog for continued advice and inspiration.